wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

           green  open .opendistro_security         tgoKvr_0Rw61EF62F7XFOQ 1 0    9 0  60.3kb  60.3kb

-  Repeat this steps to start the service, for every Wazuh indexer node, if deploying a multi-node cluster.
+  If deploying a multi-node Wazuh indexer cluster, repeat this steps to start the service, for every Wazuh indexer node, .

 Testing the cluster installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   #.
-Run the following command replacing <WAZUH_INDEXER_IP> with your Wazuh indexer IP address to check the cluster is working succesfully.
+Run the following command replacing <WAZUH_INDEXER_IP> with your Wazuh indexer IP address to check the cluster is working correctly.

       .. code-block:: console